mcgill-cpslab/spiral/docs/usage.md

 # Usage

-To use dynamite in a project
+To use SpiroGraph in a project

 ```
-import dynamite
+import spiro
 ```